garyhlai/cortex-wiki/home.md

   - `gas`: `QUANTITY`  - (optional) Integer of the gas provided for the transaction execution. ctxc_call consumes zero gas, but this parameter may be needed by some executions.
   - `gasPrice`: `QUANTITY`  - (optional) Integer of the gasPrice used for each paid gas
   - `value`: `QUANTITY`  - (optional) Integer of the value sent with this transaction
-  - `data`: `DATA`  - (optional) Hash of the mctxcod signature and encoded parameters.
+  - `data`: `DATA`  - (optional) Hash of the method signature and encoded parameters.
 For details see [Eth Contract ABI](https://github.com/ctxc/wiki/wiki/Eth-Contract-ABI)
 2. `QUANTITY|TAG` - integer block number, or the string `"latest"`, `"earliest"` or `"pending"`, see the [default block parameter](#the-default-block-parameter)

 ##### Returns